Merriam-Webster Dictionary defines the self-absorbed adjective as “absorbed in one’s own thoughts, activities, or interests.”

 If you think someone in your life is self-absorbed, look out for the following signs.

-Self-absorbed people are not the people to whom you should speak if you really want to be heard by someone who shows genuine interest.
+If you really want to be heard by someone who shows genuine interest, don’t expect self-absorbed people to do so.
 Their self-centeredness means they’ll turn whatever you say into something about them and won’t give you much in the way of constructive feedback or compassion and empathy.

-Since they’re usually poor listeners, self-absorbed people can cause a lot of frustration, anger, and even confusion in others when they are approached with an important and emotional confrontation.
-Instead of actively listening to you, the confronter, they’ll immediately view the confrontation as a personal attack and enter defensive mode.
+Instead of actively listening to you, the confronter, they’ll assume that the confrontation is a personal attack and enter defensive mode.

 Not only will they not listen properly, but they’ll also come up with a thousand reasons why you’re wrong or how the issue of your concern is actually your fault, not theirs – even if you never insisted it was their fault in the first place.

-It might be buying a new car because it’s nicer or more expensive than a coworker’s, wearing outrageous clothes to one-up a friend who’s always known for wearing fashion-forward and avant-garde styles, or simply telling a crazy or wild story just after you’ve told one, but theirs was ‘more intense’ or ‘crazier.’
+There are varies ways a self-absorbed person can one up you.
+It may be buying a new car because it’s nicer or more expensive than a coworker’s, wearing outrageous clothes to one-up a friend who’s always known for wearing fashion-forward and avant-garde styles, or simply telling a crazy or wild story just after you’ve told one, but theirs was ‘crazier’ or ‘more intense.’

-For example, James works in an office and returns from a much-needed break after having his broken leg in a minor motorcycle accident.
-His coworkers, concerned, ask him how he is and ask him to tell the story of what happened.
+For example, James works in an office and returns from a much-needed break after having his leg broken in a minor motorcycle accident.
+His coworkers, overly concerned, ask him how he is and to tell the story of what happened.
 Once his story is over, Luke chimes in with how he once broke both his legs in a motorcycle accident and was back to work in half the time.

 Self-absorbed people tend to come to others for advice regarding their problems.
 We all turn to friends and family members for support when things get tough, but self-absorbed people share a common, often frustrating quality in such a context.